michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

    - Public IP: Create new → `pip-bastion`
 3. **Review + create** → **Create** (takes several minutes to deploy)

-> **Cost note:** unlike Azure Firewall, Bastion Basic tier is modest enough to leave running for the duration of active work on this project, but it still bills hourly — delete or note it in your cost tracking if you take an extended break between phases.
+> See the cost note in Design Rationale above — Bastion bills continuously with no pause state.
+Plan to delete and recreate it between work sessions rather than leaving it running idle.

 📸 **Screenshot to capture:** Bastion resource overview showing Running status.
-Save as `screenshots/phase-02/06-bastion-deployed.png`.

 ### Section 7: Establish Private DNS Zone Groundwork